GatiAher/lagaan-football-pool-app/README.md

 Medium

-- If week over and not picked yet, experience loss penalty of loss
+- If week over and not picked yet, experience loss penalty?

 Major

+  - Maintain a table to store editable constants like kickoff date, or start and end of BYE selection period
 - Implement Accurate Webscrapper
   - site being scrapped currently: https://www.pro-football-reference.com/years/2020/games.htm
   - WARNING: webscrapped game info is inaccurate because format of site changed when season started
-- Maintain a table to store editable constants like kickoff date, or start and end of BYE selection period

 ### Admin